-There is so much that you’re able to do with the sense hat due to its large number of sensors.
+There is so much that you’re able to do with the Sense Hat due to its large number of sensors.
 The 8×8 RGB LED matrix is extremely handy for when you want to output something so people can view it.
-The joystick is also super handy for when you want to have input without a keyboard and mouse, you could even use the gyroscope, accelerometer for input as well.
+The joystick is also super handy for when you want to have input without a keyboard and mouse, and you could even use the gyroscope, accelerometer for input as well.

 - Weather Station – Using the temperature, sensor, humidity sensor and the barometer you can monitor and track these to graph and changes in the weather.